spirrello/istio-cloud-armor/README.md

 # Using Istio on GKE with Cloud Armor

+## Disclaimer

+- This effort is still underway and requires additional work to enable full E2E encryption from HTTPS Load Balancer to the Istio Gateway.

+- In this example we're terminating TLS at the HTTPS Load Balancer and passing traffic through the gateway in plain HTTP.

-## This has only been tested in GKE without the Istio addon
+- This has only been tested in GKE without the Istio addon.

 ### Requirements